Welcome to RMA

 Locally Important Species Criteria and List Update Procedures

-The Planning Division reviews and updates the Locally Important Species List on an annual basis.
-The Planning Division maintains a list of plants and animals that meet the criteria for Locally Important Species and updates the list on an annual basis if changes are warranted.
+The Planning Division periodically reviews and updates the LIS List.
+The Planning Division maintains a list of plants and animals that meet the criteria for LIS and updates the list on an annual basis if changes are warranted.

-Proposals for additions to or removals from the Locally Important Species List may be submitted from January 1 – July 31st each year by filling out a Data Form below and by submitting that form to the Planning Division.
-It must include citations for the sources of information that support statements about a species’ populations, range, important habitats, and status.
+Proposals for additions to or removals from the LIS List is conducted by filling out a Data Form below and submitting it to the Planning Division with information that supports the submitted statements about a species’ populations, range, important habitats, and status.

-Please use the Species Data Forms listed below which can be emailed or printed and mailed to the Planning Division.
-Include citations for sources of information that support statements about a species’ populations, range, important habitats, and status.
-Species Data Forms that do not provide citations or supporting documentation will not be considered.
+Please include citations for sources of information that support statements about a species’ populations, range, important habitats, and status.
+Species Data Forms that do not provide citations or supporting documentation will not be considered by the reviewers.

 Data forms can be emailed to Abigail Convery at This email address is being protected from spambots.
 You need JavaScript enabled to view it. or mailed to: